omgwenxx/microbiome/README.md

 This is a framework to download (using [portal_client](https://github.com/IGS/portal_client)) and process fastq files from [HMP Data Portal](https://portal.hmpdacc.org/) containing
 16s rRNA raw sequence data.
-The framework uses [mothur](https://mothur.org/) to process the data and generate tables of counts of the number of 16s rRNA genes that affiliated with different operatioonal taxonomic units (OTUs).
-Lastly, we use [idability](http://huttenhower.sph.harvard.edu/idability) to build and evaluate hitting-set-based codes in order to analyze personalized coes from micriobiom data and evaluate the performance of re-identifying subjects.
+The framework uses [mothur](https://mothur.org/) to process the data and generate tables of counts of the number of 16s rRNA genes that affiliated with different operational taxonomic units (OTUs).
+Lastly, we use [idability](http://huttenhower.sph.harvard.edu/idability) to build and evaluate hitting-set-based codes in order to analyze personalized codes from microbiome data and evaluate the performance of re-identifying subjects.

 ## Installation
 We provide a `requirements.txt` which includes all the libraries and packages necessary to run the framework.